Brockenhurst College: Campus

-M Block, standing for Main Building, is the oldest section of the college which includes the original hall, now called the SEC, used as a secondary room for exams and enrichment programmes.
+The Main Block is the oldest section of the college which includes the original hall, now called the SEC, used as a secondary room for exams and enrichment programmes.
 Also within the block, besides the main reception area, are much of the non-teaching staff at Brock as well as the main division offices and the Principal's offices.
 The offices are also used by Connexions and EMA (Education Maintenance Allowance) attendants located at Student Services.
-Based also in this block are a highly skilled team of IT professionals who are in charge of the college network system and maintenance of all college's IT equipment.
+Based also in this block are a team of IT professionals who are in charge of the college network system and maintenance of all college's IT equipment.

 Many of the lessons held in this block are Music courses with their own sound rooms and recording studios, Performing Arts and Theatre with their own Performing Arts Centre, Media which also have sound rooms and digital editing suites, Philosophy, Politics, Archeology, History, and Business which has over five computer suits for its study.